 - Job offer: Who will have the authority for extending the job offer and, if necessary, negotiating salary?

-Use our salary calculator to determine what you should pay a desktop support analyst in your area.
+Use our Salary Guide to determine what you should pay a desktop support analyst in your area.

 Know where to look